kaazing/gateway/doc/security/p_krb_config_tpg.md

 -----

 -   If you choose to use `Application Negotiate`, you must also configure your client to handle the SPNEGO-based Kerberos authentication mechanism.
 For more information, see [How does Kerberos SPNEGO GSS-API work?](c_aaa_kerberos.md#gssapimech).
 -   After you configure the Gateway, ensure your clients are also configured for Kerberos.
-For information on creating ${gateway.name.long} client Kerberos challenge handlers, see the [Howto](../index.md#dev_topics) documentation for developers.
+For information on creating KAAZING Gateway client Kerberos challenge handlers, see the [Howto](../index.md#dev_topics) documentation for developers.
 -   The `session` element has been deprecated.
 For more information, see the [Session Reference](../admin-reference/r_conf_session.md) documentation.

 Next Steps